 |Regions||Number of countries/territories|

-A good chunk of HMA’s servers are virtual.
+A good chunk of HMA’s servers is virtual.
 In other words, the actual server is based in another country than its geo-location data.
 In some cases, that’s inevitable: there are countries where it’s downright impossible to own a VPN server (at least without compromising user privacy), for example, Russia or North Korea.

-When it comes to picking the server of your choice, I like how HMA displays a list with the servers grouped according to the regions of the world.
+When it comes to picking the server location of your choice, I like how HMA displays a list with the servers grouped according to the regions of the world.
 That’s quite convenient, even though I wouldn’t complain if the VPN also displayed a map.

 In addition, you can connect to a server that’s solely dedicated to P2P file sharing or streaming, however, the selection of these servers could be a bit wider.